Rust

 Create the main.rs file

-Create a new file named src/main.rs
+Create a new file named src/main.rs with the following content:

 Let's break down the main components of this code: